George C. Boniface

 George C. Boniface (November 3, 1832 – January 3, 1912) was an American actor.
 He made his professional debut in Baltimore in 1851, and remained in the profession for sixty years.
 Among his best-known roles was as Rodolphe in the original production of The Black Crook (1866).
+In 1901 he portrayed Dr. Steinart in The Climbers at the Bijou Theatre.
 One of his last appearances was in New York with Ethel Barrymore in Mid-Channel in 1909.

-Boniface had three children: Stella Weaver, John D., and George C. Boniface Jr. Stella and George Jr. were also accomplished actors.
+Boniface had four children: Stella Weaver, Symona Boniface, John D., and George C. Boniface Jr. Stella, Symona and George Jr. were also accomplished actors.

 Boniface's first wife was Margaret Newton (1840–1883).